-Due to a change in the accounting policy, the liabilities in the Long Term Assets segment are now valued at fair value, removing the accounting mismatch between the assets and liabilities that existed in prior periods.
-As a result of the accounting policy change the Long Term Assets segment will not generate any profit or loss for QTC and the segment will have a nil Net equity.
+The liabilities in the Long Term Assets segment are valued at fair value, which removes the accounting mismatch between the assets and liabilities that existed in prior periods before the year ended 30 June 2019.
+As a result of this accounting policy, the Long Term Assets segment will not generate any profit or loss for QTC and the segment will have a nil Net equity.

-The market value of assets and liabilities held under this arrangement as at 30 June 2019 totalled A\$29.346 billion.
+The market value of assets and liabilities held under this arrangement as at 30 June 2020 totalled A\$26.217 billion.